Nic30/hdlConvertor/README.md

 ## Usage

 The HDL AST (the parsed code) is represented by objects from `hdlConvertor.hdlAst`.
-There are classes for objects in HDL langues and there is also type specified for every property in anotations.
+There are classes for objects in HDL languages and there is also type specified for every property in anotations.
 This allows IDEs to advise and it is also a part of doc.

 Example of usage: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Nic30/hdlConvertor/master?filepath=notebooks%2F01_parse_and_dump.ipynb)
 ```python